GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 These three setting options are universally used in all plots.
 There are two more specification options on the right side of the `Plot Window` only relevant when using the `Plot Derivation` or `Plot MUAP` buttons.

 1. The `Matrix Code` must be specified in row one and column four in the right side of the `Plot Window` according to the one you used during acquisition.
-So far, the codes
+So far, implemented codes are:
     - `GR08MM1305`
     - `GR04MM1305`
     - `GR10MM0808`
-    are implemented.
-You must choose one from the respective dropdown list.

 2. You need to specify the `Orientation` in row two and column four in the left side of the `Plot Window`.
 The `Orientaion` must match the one of your matrix during acquisition.
 You can find a reference image for the `Orientation` at the bottom in the right side of the `Plot Window`.

-Keep in mind that these settings, `Matrix Code` and `Orientation`, are **ignored** when analysing `DEMUSE` files.

 ### Plot Raw EMG Signal
 1. Click the `Plot EMGsig` button in row four and column one in the left side of the `Plot Window`, to plot the raw emg signal of your analysis file.